earthobservations/wetterdienst/docs/usage/python-api.rst

 2. Requesting one parameter of a specific resolution without defining the exact dataset.

-  For each offered resolution we have created a list of unique parameters which are drafted from the entire space of all datasets e.g. when two datasets contain the somehwat similar parameter we do a pre-selection of the dataset from which the parameter is taken.
+  For each offered resolution we have created a list of unique parameters which are drafted from the entire space of all datasets e.g. when two datasets contain the somewhat similar parameter we do a pre-selection of the dataset from which the parameter is taken.

 .. code-block:: python

     from wetterdienst.provider.dwd.observation import DwdObservationRequest

     request = DwdObservationRequest(
         parameter="precipitation_height"
     )